DecipherNow/workshops/training/2. Grey Matter Installation/Grey Matter Installation Training.md

 ![Add port to security group](./1571948050321.png)

 The last bit of setup necessary is to add the Grey Matter quickstart certificate to your _local machine's_ browser/keychain.
 The exact steps differ between operating systems and browsers, but for Chrome you should be able to simply [download `quickstart.zip` from here](https://drive.google.com/open?id=1YEyw5vEHrXhDpGuDk9RHQcQk5kFk38uz), extract the certificates, and double-click on `quickstart.p12` to import it into your OS' keychain.
 The password is `password`.

+If you are certain that you have installed the certificate correctly, and yet Chrome/Chromium still won't let you open the page, especially on a Linux machine, there is a trick for bypassing the security check and getting to the page: Click anywhere on the warning page, and type (nowhere in particular) "thisisinsecure".
+This may work when all other attempts fail.

+For Firefox, you can import the certificate directly into the browser from the Certificates section of the settings, though a wide variety of combinations and browser versions tested seem to have trouble of some kind or other.
+Certificates are finicky.

 > NOTE: In actual production deployments, you would be replacing the entire PKI certificate setup (in greymatter-secrets.yaml) with a secure one.
 The provided quickstart certificates are for demonstration purposes only.